 Description of Historic Place

-The character-defining elements of the Former Jean Caron Sr. House should be respected, for example:
+The character-defining elements of the Gilmour and Hughson Limited Office should be respected.

-Its good aesthetic and simple, functional design and very good crafts and materials, as evidenced in:
+Its good aesthetic, its very good functional design and very good quality craftsmanship and materials, for example:

-The manner in which the Former Jean Caron Sr. House is compatible with the historic character of its Batoche National Historic Site setting and is a familiar local landmark, as evidenced by:
+The manner in which the Gilmour and Hughson Limited Office is compatible with the present character of its recreational park setting, and is a local landmark, as evidenced by: